Sekhar18-Adak/CALCULATOR/README.md

 # Calculator-Web-App
 A fully responsive and user-friendly calculator web application built using HTML, CSS, JavaScript, jQuery, and Bootstrap 5.3.3.
-This project provides a clean UI and supports basic arithmetic operations with real-time evaluation.
+This project provides a clean UI and supports basic arithmetic operations with real-time evaluation.<br>

-***Features:*** <br>
+# Features: <br>
 *1. Responsive Design with Bootstrap 5.3.3:*
 The calculator UI adapts to different screen sizes using Bootstrap’s grid system.
 Works seamlessly on desktops, tablets, and mobile devices.<br>
 *2. Bootstrap Icons for Enhanced UI:*